 Current Student Research

-Yesenia is a McNair Scholar in the early stages of her research on primate cognition and learning, and is working with Associate Professor Lesa Davis.
+Yesenia is an NEIU McNair Scholar completing her research on primate biology, and is working with Associate Professor Lesa Davis.
 She is focusing on capuchin monkeys and hopes to intern this fall at the primate cognition labs of Dr. Dorothy Fragazy at University of Georgia learning more about research design and data collection in a lab setting.

 Alumni Research and News